 - In the bowl of a stand mixer using the paddle attachment, beat the cold butter until creamy.
 Add the sugar and beat for 3 full minutes, scraping side of the bowl often.

 - Meanwhile, beat the egg and yolk together in a separate bowl.
 Just do it with a fork to break up the yolks.
-Add the cold beaten eggs (should be 30 to 33 grams) and beat for about 20 seconds or until the egg is fully blended.
+Add the cold beaten eggs (only 30 to 33 grams -- save the rest for something else) and beat for about 20 seconds or until the egg is fully blended.
 Beat in the vanilla (if using).

 - Add the flour mixture to butter mixture and stir until blended by hand or on very low speed JUST until almost blended.
 Add the walnuts and stir on low until blended and flour has disappeared, then stir in the chips.
 It's very important not to overwork the dough at this point.